imclab/P2pCore/readme.md

     RelayStress receiveMsgHandler last; relayQuitFlag=false
     RelayStress relayExit outgoingDataCounter=5000 incomingDataCounter=5000

-The two clients simply match by telling the relay server to connect them with another instance by the same advertised name 'RelayStress'.

 ### P2pBase

+P2pBase works like RelayBase, but instead of using a relay server to route communications, a direct p2p link will be established between the two client instances.

     ./run timur.p2pCore.P2pBase

-P2pBase works like RelayBase, but instead of using a relay server to route communications, a direct p2p link will be established between the two client instances.
 Client ask the relay server to match them with another instance using the same name 'P2pBase'.
 The relay server is being used only to match the two clients and to help them learn about their public adresses and port numbers.
 All other communication is happening directly from client to client.

     P2pBase relaySocket.getLocalPort=48564 relayServer=109.74.203.226 relayPort=18771
     P2pBase receiveHandler send encrypted initialMsg='...'